Plane, ferry, train, coach, car: Here are your best options for travelling between Stavanger and Bergen. Travel planning notebooks at the ready!

 Bergen Airport

 Bergen Airport is linked to the city centre by a recent extension to the city's light rail network, Bynanen.
-At just 38kr the ride is cheap, but takes 45 minutes and still leaves a bit of a walk to Bryggen, where several hotels are located.
+At just NOK 47, the ride is cheap, but it takes 45 minutes and still leaves a bit of a walk to Bryggen, where several of the city's hotels are located.

 Alternatively, you can take the airport coach or a taxi.

-The coach is quicker than the light rail and stops at Bryggen, but at 119kr it's much more expensive.
-A taxi is quickest especially if you are staying in an out of the way place, but is of course the most expensive option.
+The coach is quicker than the light rail and stops at Bryggen, but it's much more expensive.
+A taxi is quickest especially if you are staying in an out of the way place, but is the most expensive option.
+Read more about public transport in Bergen.

 Stavanger Airport

-Bergen to Stavanger by coach
+Bergen to Stavanger by Bus

 The big advantage over air travel is its simplicity.
 There is plenty of room for luggage in the hold and the coach takes you from city centre to city centre.
 Another plus is the cost.
-Even the full-fare 690kr if you pay on the bus is much cheaper than a regular plane ticket.
-If you're able to book in advance, you can pay as little as 299kr.

 Finally, another advantage is the possibility to see some of Norway's scenery.
 There's even the opportunity to leave the coach as it makes a 40-minute ferry crossing.
 This provides a natural break and the chance to buy some snacks.